rdlh/onset-phone/README.md

 ## TODO:
 - Create a random and unused number for accounts
+- Contact deletion and update needs to synchronized with `PlayerData[player].phone_contacts`
 - Make sure the receiver is getting the message (needs to be tested on a real server)

 ## Coming soon: